Rudra20602/RTV/README.md

 # RTV
-I am creating my first repo in terraform
+I am creating my repo in terraform
+This is just for testing.